-After working together on an episode of Safe Space, writer/performer Chrissy Shackelford reached out to me to direct a show about a Ghostwriter.
+After working together on an episode of Safe Space, 2021 Emmy Award winning writer/performer Chrissy Shackelford reached out to me to direct a show about a Ghostwriter.
 The show is entirely improvised by Chrissy and actor James Dwyer who plays the Ghostwriter, and each episode showcases one of Chrissy’s insane and hilarious original characters.

 As a writer-director, my interest is in building a character-based story structure and finding ways to best showcase a performers authenticity.
-My passion is in series, I like thinking about the architecture of a show and being able to feed off of an audience’s expectations from episode to episode.
-So for short films, I like to keep an experimental mind and an eye out for new ways to do things.
+I like to keep an experimental mind and an eye out for new ways to do things.
 And as my filmmaking matures, I continue to find ways to experiment, collaborate with actors I admire, with a growing desire to show life as lived.

 A decade before James Franco won a Golden Globe impersonating Tommy, two friends and I began three years of midnight screenings of the world’s “worst,” “funniest,” and “least boring” movie of all time, Tommy Wiseau’s The Room.
 Every screening was in a four-walled (rented) theater, which gave us freedom to do whatever we wanted, and it was a guarenteed party every month.
 Selling out 450 seats almost every month, we had a band playing along with the music, free plastic spoons, and each month I produced a 20 minute pre show of original short films, comedy sketches, and live stand up comedy.
 By the end we had worked with many of my favorite comics including three of my comedy heroes… David Wain, David Cross, and H Jon Benjamin.
 At the peak of it’s success, we sold out New York’s legendary Ziegfeld Theater, making The Room one of the last three movies to sell out the Ziegfeld’s 1200 seats before closing in 2016, the other two were both Star Wars.